kreier/asa/readme.md

 Digital pins: 12 and 13.
 Analog pins: 10 and 11.
 Well, that's PWM.

-The original PS2 (wireless) controller used the same pins and have to be redifined to avoid collision.
-Here is the new pin assignment.

 | pin | general |       used for     | pin | general | used for |
 |:---:|:-------:|:------------------:|:---:|---------|:--------:|
 | 0   |    RX   |                    |  A0 |         |          |